hodanesthtmcvns-stack/jk/QUICK-GUIDE.md

-# PRANA - Platform for Resuscitation & Acute-care Networked Applications are a set of Software Tools created and maintained by Prof. Jyotirmay Kirtania for Critical Care & Anesthesia Applications, Point of Care Decision Support and Training of Residents
+# PRANA - Platform for Resuscitation & Acute-care Networked Applications
+These are a set of Software Tools created and maintained by Prof. Jyotirmay Kirtania for Critical Care & Anesthesia Applications, Point of Care Decision Support and Training of Residents
 **Quick Launch Guide**
 **Direct URLs for clinical use.
 Bookmark this page on your mobile browser for instant access.**